 The KPR forms the eastern margin of the WPB.
-It is now a remnant arc separating the WPB from the Shikoku and Parece Vela back-arc basins (Fig. F2).
+It is now a remnant arc separating the WPB from the Shikoku and Parece Vela back-arc basins (Figure F2).
 The KPR was an active arc in the Eocene and Oligocene (e.g., Mizuno et al., 1977; Shibata et al., 1977; Ishizuka et al., 2011b) and became isolated from the volcanic front of the IBM arc at ~25 Ma through the initiation of rifting and seafloor spreading in the Shikoku and Parece Vela Basins (Ishizuka et al., 2011b).
-The extinct spreading center of the WPB (Central Basin Fault) is truncated by the KPR at ~15°N. Radiometric ages for samples collected from the northern to central KPR range in age between 43 and 25 Ma but are mostly between 27 and 25 Ma, indicating arc volcanism ended on the KPR at about this time (Fig. F5).
+The CBF Rift, marking the extinct spreading center of the WPB, is truncated by the KPR at ~15°N. Radiometric ages for samples collected from the northern to central KPR range in age between 43 and 25 Ma but are mostly between 27 and 25 Ma, indicating arc volcanism ended on the KPR at about this time (Figure F5).
 In other words, back-arc rifting (or spreading) of the Shikoku and Parece Vela Basins initiated at ~25 Ma (Ishizuka et al., 2011b).
-This interpretation is generally consistent with the estimated timing of rifting and spreading of the Shikoku Basin based on magnetic anomaly data and seafloor fabric observations.
-Okino et al. (1994) identifies a magnetic lineation corresponding to Anomaly 7 in the westernmost (oldest) margin of the basin and suggests spreading started at 26 Ma.
+This interpretation is generally consistent with the estimated timing of rifting and spreading of the Shikoku Basin based on magnetic Figure F5.
+Distribution of 40Ar/39Ar ages (Ma) for volcanic rocks from the Kyushu-Palau Ridge area (after Ishizuka et al., 2011b).

+anomaly data and seafloor fabric observations.
+Okino et al. (1994) identify a magnetic lineation corresponding to Anomaly 7 in the westernmost (oldest) margin of the basin and suggest spreading started at 26 Ma.

 The lack of systematic age variations of volcanic rock along the KPR indicates that rifting was initiated almost concurrently along the entire ridge between 30°N and 11°N. By extension, this means that initiation of the Shikoku and Parece Vela Basins and isolation of the KPR as a remnant arc occurred at about the same time.
 Even though the KPR is a remnant part of the IBM arc, the geochemical characteristics of the KPR magmatic lithologies are distinct compared to those of Quaternary age at the IBM arc volcanic front.
-Whereas the Quaternary IBM arc has clear along-arc geochemical variations (e.g., more enriched isotopic and trace element signatures) (Fig. F6) both toward Honshu and the "alkalic volcano province," typified by the Iwo-To volcano at the Izu-Bonin/Mariana intersection in the volcanic front and the rear arc (Bloomer et al., 1989; Ishizuka et al., 2003, 2006b, 2007), the KPR does not show analogous systematic along-arc variations (Ishizuka et al., 2011b).
-This observation suggests the magmatic record obtained at Site U1438 is representative of adjacent along-strike KPR arc magmatism and provides us with representative magmatic evolution of the Paleogene stage of the IBM system.
+Whereas the Quaternary IBM arc has clear along-arc geochemical variations (e.g., more enriched isotopic and trace element signatures) (Figure F6) both toward Honshu and the "alkalic volcano province," typified by the Iwo-To Volcano at the Izu-Bonin/Mariana intersection in the volcanic front and the rear arc (Bloomer et al.,